The Orcatorch D630

 With a super-focus 7º beam, the Orcatorch D630 dive light delivers up to 4,000 lumens of maximum power for 5 hours and comes at such a good price point it has been our best seller for a few years now.

-If that doesn't make your mind up, this torch has 3 power modes that can extend the burn time up to nearly 20 hours, a 90º and 180º adjustable cable, comes with an adjustable Goodman Handle that protects the lens during transport, and its low profile, low weight makes it perfectly suited for every type of diving.
+If that doesn't make your mind up, this torch has 3 power modes that can extend the burn time up to nearly 20 hours, a 90º and 180º adjustable cable outlet from the battery, as well as an adjustable and front-foldable Goodman Handle that protects the lens during transport, and its low profile, low weight, makes it ideally suited for every type of diving.

 Let's get into our review and detailed specifications then...